Essential Oil Storage

 Is your oil collection growing?
-Are you starting to wonder how you are going to store all of these fragrant little bottles?
+Are you starting to wonder how you are going to store all of these fragrant little bottles and thinking about Essential Oil storage?
 Well, you are not alone.
 We have seen and heard some of the most creative ideas on how to store your oils, so we thought we’d share some with you.

 If your kitchen countertop just isn’t cutting it anymore, you should know there are some great ways to keep your collection organized and all together without breaking the bank.
 In fact, you may have a few items around the house that could easily be used as storage.